 The caveat for both is the same: they’re young, the benchmarks are self-published, and a filter or an index is only as good as its coverage of your stack.
 Try them on a real task, watch your own token counter, and trust that over anyone’s table, mine included.

 What I like most is what they represent.
 For a year the entire conversation was “which model is smartest.”
-These two repos, and ~120k stars between them, are a quiet vote for a different question: how little can we make the smart model read?
+These two repos, well over 100k stars between them, are a quiet vote for a different question: how little can we make the smart model read?
 Turns out the answer is “a lot less than it currently does.”

 Cheers to leaner, cheaper, AI-assisted coding! 🥂